 Andrew J. Feustel was selected by NASA in 2000.
 The Lake Orion, Michigan native has a Ph.D. in the Geological Sciences, specializing in Seismology, and is a veteran of three spaceflights.
 In 2009, Dr. Feustel served on STS-125.
 That mission launched on Atlantis and was the fifth and final mission to service the Hubble Space Telescope that improved the observatory's capabilities through 2014.
-Dr. Feustel also served on STS-134, launching on Endeavour to deliver the Alpha Magnetic Spectrometer and an ExPress Logistics Carrier to the International Space Station.
-Feustel most recently served as Commander on the International Space Station for Expedition 55 and 56.
+Dr. Feustel also flew on STS-134, launching on Endeavour to deliver the Alpha Magnetic Spectrometer and an ExPress Logistics Carrier to the International Space Station.
+In 2018, Feustel launched again to the International Space Station for Expedition 55 and was the ISS Commander during Expedition 56.
+He was promoted to Deputy Chief of the NASA Astronaut Office in 2020, and served as acting Chief Astronaut starting in November 2022.
+Feustel retired from NASA in July 2023.